Beverly Hills Cop III: Sequel

 On October 1, 2019, in an interview with Collider, Murphy confirmed that production on Beverly Hills Cop IV will commence once the filming of Coming 2 America has wrapped.
 On November 14, 2019, Deadline Hollywood announced that Paramount Pictures made a one-time license deal with an option for a sequel to Netflix to create the fourth film.
-By May 2020, after delays in the filmmaking business caused by the COVID-19 pandemic, Arbi and Fallah confirmed they are still attached as co-directors and that a new screenwriter was working on a new script for the film.
+By May 2020, after delays in the filmmaking business caused by the COVID-19 pandemic, Adil El Arbi and Bilall Fallah confirmed they are still attached as co-directors and that a new screenwriter was working on a new script for the film.
 In April 2022, Arbi and Fallah left the film to focus on Batgirl (2022), with Mark Molloy hired to replace them.
 In the same article, Will Beall was announced to have penned the script.
-The film was retitled Beverly Hills Cop: Axel F, with filming commencing on August 29, 2022.
+The film was retitled Beverly Hills Cop: Axel F, with filming commencing on August 29, 2022 and releasing on July 3, 2024.